chinsiang99/react-learning/README.md

 # What is useContext
 - useContext Hook allows us to access the context values provided by a Context object directly within a functional component.
 Context provides a way to pass data through the component tree without having to pass props down manually at every level

+# What is useReducer
+- useReducer is a hook that is similar to useState, but it is designed for **more complex** state objects or state transitions that involves multiple sub-values.
+It allows you to manage state in a functional, immutable way

 3:00:26 => video length